 The Gamer vs the Surfer

-That said, your average Joe (like me) or your average Jane for most for the most part wouldn’t need the extra RAM.
-We were getting by with 4GB without any complaint a few years back.
-Using the Office Suite, playing music and movies, browsing the internet and all that don’t consume that much RAM.
+That said, your average Joe (like me) or your average Jane for most of the part wouldn’t need the extra RAM.
+We were getting by with 4GB without any complaints a few years back.
+Using the Office Suite, playing music and movies, browsing the internet, and all that don’t consume that much RAM.
 Even notorious resource hogs like Chrome are cleaning up their act and working with the system capabilities.
 Paired with a good CPU and an SSD, 8GB is plenty for most consumers out there.

 RAM is an important specification but by no means the most important when choosing a computer.
 While 16GB of DDR3 RAM is appealing, it also means that your computer is probably old.
 DDR4 has become ubiquitous to the point that most PCs released these days come with DDR4 RAM, not DDR3.